julien-sarazin/idylle/docs/index.md

 }
 ```

 As you can see, we use a json file (which again, could be any format you want) that set few information about our server.

-You should be able to init the server's settings like so :
+You should be able to init the server's settings like :

 ```javascript